OopyDoopy/ReShade-Tools/README.md

 **Planned Features:**

-  * Attempt to parse the file for the relevant PackageFamilyName based on input from the user, with the current manual method as a backup.
-There are plenty of examples where the PackageFamilyName isn't even the game's name, so this feature is on the backburner.
+  * Attempt to parse the file for the relevant PackageFamilyName based on input from the user.
   * Attempt to guess which exe file to use for injection script, with the current manual method as a backup.
 Many games, particularly UE4 titles, don't launch with the same exe that the game actually runs off of, which means this wouldn't always work.
-Because of that, it's on the backburner as well.
+Because of that, it's on the backburner.
+  * Support multiple launch options in the generated powershell script itself (for example: Halo MCC supports launching with or without EAC enabled).
+Currently, there's an accidental feature (definitely not a bug) that puts all launch options in the powershell script in a functional way, so you can swap out your launch options by editing the powershell script.